-Maintaining a detailed record of the temperature of your facility's cold storage units has never been more important – and the pitfalls of manual logging techniques have never been more apparent.
+Maintaining a detailed record of the temperature of your facility's cold storage units has never been more important – and the pitfalls of manual logging techniques and digital data loggers have never been more apparent.
 Learn how to upgrade your logging system in this article.

-Many hospitals and healthcare systems have, will be, or are taking the opportunity to assess the efficiency of their operations from the lessons learned since the COVID-19 pandemic.
-One universal element is the management of cold storage assets that house vaccines, medications, samples, and testing materials.
-This article takes a look at how your facility can take a focused approach to the role refrigeration temperature logs play in patient care and how to streamline asset management for more effective operations.
+Many quality improvement personnel within hospitals and healthcare systems are routinely reviewing the efficiency of their operations for facilitywide optimization.
+One area of focus is the management of storage assets that house vaccines, medications, samples, and testing materials.
+This article takes a look at how your facility can take a rejuvenated approach to the role that refrigeration and freezer temperature logging plays in patient care and how to streamline temperature-sensitive asset management for more effective operations.

 Manual temperature logging has been a necessary step when automated systems are absent.
 However, manual methods create the potential for user error, unrecorded events, and inconsistent reporting.
 Today's regulatory standards for medication, vaccine, and other temperature-sensitive asset management have become more stringent than what manual logging can provide.